home-assistant/home-assistant.io/source/_integrations/hyperion.markdown

 The effect list is dynamically pulled from the Hyperion server.
 The following extra effects will be available:

-- BOBLIGHTSERVER: Use a Boblight-Server configured in Hyperion.
+- 'Boblight Server': Use a 'Boblight Server' configured in Hyperion.
-- GRABBER: Use a 'Platform Capture' grabber that is configured in Hyperion.
+- 'Platform Capture': Use a 'Platform Capture' grabber that is configured in Hyperion.
-- V4L: Use a 'USB Capture' V4L device that is configured in Hyperion.
+- 'USB Capture': Use a 'USB Capture' device that is configured in Hyperion.
-- Solid: Use a solid color only.
+- 'Solid': Use a solid color only.

 ## Advanced Entities